Scaling Databases - A Guide to Sharding and Partitioning

 docker exec -it <container_name_or_id_of_citus_worker> psql -U citus -d events_db -c "SELECT * FROM psp_events_<shard_id>;"

-Check the container name with docker ps.
+Check the container name using docker ps

-Query the data through psql:
+Query the data using psql:

 PGPASSWORD=password psql -h localhost -p <worker_node_port> -U citus -d events_db -c "SELECT * FROM psp_events_<shard_id>;"